Can You Freeze Cooked Pasta?

 Explanation

 Pasta freezes well because it has relatively low moisture content once cooked.
+For dry pasta shelf life, see does pasta expire.
 The key is cooking it slightly underdone since it will continue cooking when reheated.
 Overcooked pasta becomes mushy after freezing and thawing.

 To freeze, drain pasta and toss immediately with a small amount of olive oil or butter to prevent sticking.
 Spread on a baking sheet to cool quickly, then portion into freezer bags or containers.
 Remove as much air as possible.